citp/privacy-policy-historical/t/tr/tra/travelweekly.co.uk.md

-> *The following text is extracted and transformed from the travelweekly.co.uk privacy policy that was archived on 2009-12-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091229035100id_/http%3A//www.travelweekly.co.uk/StaticPages/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the travelweekly.co.uk privacy policy that was archived on 2011-11-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111102144241id_/http%3A//www.travelweekly.co.uk/StaticPages/privacy.html) for the most accurate reproduction.*

-# - Travelweekly.co.uk privacy policy
+# Travelweekly.co.uk privacy policy - www.travelweekly.co.uk

-This website is owned and operated by TW Group Limited
+This website is owned and operated by Travel Weekly Group Limited

 Information we collect from our customers and users of our websites may be used in the following ways.